Magdalena Andersson voted in as Sweden's first female prime minister | DW | 24.11.2021

 The result on Wednesday was as tight as it could have been, with the leader of a future minority government clearing the winning post by just one vote.

 Andersson previously served as finance minister and took over as leader of the Social Democrats earlier this month.
-Late Tuesday, she secured an agreement with the Left Party to increase pensions in exchange for the party backing Wednesday's vote in parliament.
+Late Tuesday, she secured an agreement with the Left Party to increase pensions in exchange for the party's support in Wednesday's vote in parliament.

 Andersson told public broadcaster SVT Tuesday the deal would "strengthen the finances of the poorest pensioners."
 In exchange, Left Party leader Nooshi Dadgostar told Swedish radio, "We're not going to block Andersson."